swaldman/sbt-ethereum/README.md

 Open a fresh terminal window, go into your project's top-level director (`my-project/` not `project/` in the example project above), and run `sbt`.
 If you intend to deploy contracts or send ether, you'll want to specify an ethereum address on whose behalf it will act.
 You can do that three ways:

-- Set the environment variable `ETH_ADDRESS` prior to running `sbt`
+- Set the environment variable `ETH_SENDER` prior to running `sbt`
-- Set the JVM System property `eth.address` when running `sbt`, that is, run `sbt -Deth.address=0x465e79b940bc2157e4259ff6b2d92f454497f1e4`
+- Set the JVM System property `eth.sender` when running `sbt`, that is, run `sbt -Deth.sender=0x465e79b940bc2157e4259ff6b2d92f454497f1e4`
 - At any time, on the SBT command like, run
 ```
-> set ethAddress := "0x465e79b940bc2157e4259ff6b2d92f454497f1e4"
+> set ethSender := "0x465e79b940bc2157e4259ff6b2d92f454497f1e4"
 ```

-Your `ethAddress` will be stable throughout your interactive session (unless you reset it with `set ethAddress` as above).
+Your `ethSender` will be stable throughout your interactive session (unless you reset it with `set ethSender` as above).
 You will be prompted for its passphrase only once.
 (Be careful, as commands to send ether or deploy contracts will execute without further ceremony.)

 You can also specify the ethereum address you wish to work from directly within your `build.sbt` file, by adding

-    ethAddress := "0x465e79b940bc2157e4259ff6b2d92f454497f1e4"
+    ethSender := "0x465e79b940bc2157e4259ff6b2d92f454497f1e4"

-But keep in mind, if you are distributing your code, an `ethAddress` specified in the build file will not be portable to other developers.
+But keep in mind, if you are distributing your code, an `ethSender` specified in the build file will not be portable to other developers.

 If geth is running on the local machine, everything should "just work", but if you want to interact with a JSON-RPC server on another machine or on a nonstandard